 “Oh, no kidding?”
 Shady said contemptuously.
 “Apparently you teenagers have an interesting way of keeping things ‘safe’.”

 “Julie’s time trip,” Luci realized.
 “It did throw things off.
 Merely not how I thought.”

-With that, Luci realized she HAD been wrong.
-And Carrie had paid the price.
-She reached out for the chair again, using it to keep her from collapsing to her knees.
+Luci shuddered, as she realized how wrong she had been.
+And Carrie was paying the price.
+She reached out for the chair again, using it to keep her from sliding down to her knees.
 “But there must be some way to still save her,” Luci asserted.
-“Something more we can do!”
+“Something more we can do.”